 In the past few years, PetalMD has innovated on its intelligent physician scheduling, secure internal messaging, on-call list management systems, patient booking solution, and actionable data on an analytics dashboard for hospital managers.
 Roy says the company’s approach to innovation has led to a 29 per cent gain in market share between 2015 and 2017.
 During that time, the company also experienced average sales growth of more than 127 per cent year-over-year.

 PetalMD is well-versed in artificial intelligence and leans on it to automate the creation of physician schedules and calculate possible combinations that offer users the best time-use scenarios based on their needs.
 The Azure infrastructure on which the PetalMD network is built on allows thousands of healthcare professionals to synchronize medical schedules across the world.
 Multiple layers of encryption help keep patient information and other important data secure.
 PetalMD is now looking at integrating Microsoft BI – the tech giant’s business analytics service – for its regional clients.

-Royeroy says one of its clients, a Canadian hospital that declined to be identified but which employs 1,400 physicians and residents and has signed a five year agreement with PetalMD, was able to make a return on its investment in the PetalMD web platform within two years.
-It was also able to improve internal processes for all departments by nearly 9,000 hours per year, worth $232,727.
+Roy says that an hospital which employs 1,400 physicians and residents and has signed a five year agreement with PetalMD could make a return on its investment in the PetalMD web platform within two years.
+It could also improve internal processes for all departments by nearly 9,000 hours per year, worth $232,727.